programerpro24/Project-Apna-College-/README.md

 # Project: Apna College
-This is my clone project
+This is my clone project.